yiping-allison/ecs30/README.md

 This course has been discontinued since Fall 2018 and has been replaced with the _36_ series for the CS major track, and the _32_ series for the non-major track.

+_**Disclaimer**_

+_There should be more programs that were assigned for this class, however, I lost access to my files on the old CSIF home directory._